 The history of the Soldiers Home, is, in many ways, a history of how our country has evolved in its treatment of our nation’s veterans.
 Following the Civil War, Congress recognized that many of the volunteer soldiers had sustained injuries resulting in disabilities and needed more care than had traditionally been provided.
 Congress made a commitment that the federal government would take responsibility for the health and well-being of these disabled soldiers.
 As part of that effort, Congress chartered a network of Homes for Disabled Volunteer Soldiers.

-The National Home for Disabled Volunteer Soldiers was established by Congress in 1865 and signed into law by President Lincoln just a month before his assassination.
+The National Home for Disabled Volunteer Soldiers was established by Congress in 1865 and was one of President Lincoln’s last acts of legislation.
 The legislation marked the beginning of our federal government's commitment to the care of our veterans.
-Each of the 11 original homes, built across the country, were a tangible reminder of that commitment.

-The Milwaukee Soldiers Home, originally called the Northwestern Branch, is an important example of how veterans' benefits and health care developed in the United states and is demonstrated through the evolution of the buildings that have been added over time, right up to today.
+The Milwaukee Soldiers Home, originally called the Northwestern Branch, is an important example of how veterans' benefits and health care developed in the United states and is demonstrated through the evolution of the buildings that have been added over time.